 – Visit the dentist every 4-6 months for routine cleanings

 Diet and lifestyle also play a part in exacerbating the accumulation of plaque.
-Avoiding sugary foods, soft drinks and smoking also slows bacterial build-up.
+Avoiding sugary foods, soft drinks and smoking also slow bacterial build-up.

 Speak to Dawson Dental about your dental cleaning.
 Our hygienists are qualified professionals with a vast amount of experience.
 We are sensitive to patients’ needs and work with you to keep you comfortable during scaling and planing.